Today’s Quote: “Is anybody else yearning for some of the good old days?”- Reid Baer

 We are God’s children and he delights in answering our prayers.(see Luke 11:5-13)

 So ask God for what you want!

 “Let me encourage you today…don’t stop praying for your husband and your marriage.
 Your job is not to change your husband.
 That’s God’s role.
-Your job is to love him and pray for him and leave the transforming power to God.”
+Your job is apply the secret ingredient- prayer.
+Love him and pray for him and leave the transforming power to God.”

 Praying for your husband is not only for the sake that your prayers would be answered, it is also a way of continually putting him back into God’s hands, and reliving yourself of the responsibility of trying to change him, which can come so naturally to us.

 Also praying for forgiveness and grace toward your husband, is a way to bring your feelings back to where they should be for him.